nyl-auster/microframework/README.md

 * PSR-0 standard : you may use any php class or libary implementing PSR-0 in your project.
 * Customize 404 and 403 pages with resources of your own.
 * Settings file for holding configuration.
-* Aside from resource concept, no abstractions are provided: okc framework is plain old php.

 Documentation
 ==============

 Installation
 -------------

 Clone the git repository.
-Rename config/example.routes.php file to config/routes.php to create new routes.
+Rename config/example.routes.php file to config/routes.php to create new routes or uncomment existing ones.

 Directory structure
 -------------------

 Custom and core code resides in "bundles" directory.
-Structure should include a vendor name and then a bundle name : bundles/{yourVendorName}/{yourBundleName}/ your custom classes here.
-Framework code resides in bundles/okc/framework folder.
+Core code is a bundle from okc vendor directory.

 Example module
 --------------

 Take a look at bundles/okc/example bundle to see how to organize custom code.
-Rename example.routes.php to routes.php in config folder and uncomment this line to visite the example page.
-   # include 'okc/example/config/routes.php';

 Quickstart : Hello World
 ------------------------